atuttle/preso-closures/presentation.md

 	}

 Note:
+- When I was first learning about closures, this drove me nuts because I HATE unscoped variable references
 - Could we write `return (arguments.str == arguments.item)`?
 NO!
 - Thus, you must have at least a basic understanding of...